 A Timeline of Queen Elizabeth's Lifelong Love of Corgis

-It's no secret that Queen Elizabeth II has a penchant for corgis—the 94-year-old monarch has owned at least 30 corgis over the course of her reign!
+It's no secret that Queen Elizabeth II had a penchant for corgis—the monarch, who died Sept.
+8, 2022, at age 96, owned at least 30 corgis over the course of her reign.
 Over the decades, we've seen photos of the queen with her beloved dogs from her childhood years through adulthood, when she even began breeding her favorite breed herself.

-Queen Elizabeth is no exception when it comes to giving her pets special attention—her corgis and dorgis (a Dachshund-Corgi mix) get the royal palace treatment, with their own special areas of the palace, and of course, their own Christmas stockings when the holiday season rolls around.
+Queen Elizabeth is no exception when it comes to giving her pets special attention—her corgis and dorgis (a dachshund and corgi mix) get the royal palace treatment, with their own special areas of the palace, and, of course, their own Christmas stockings when the holiday season rolls around.
 Just like the rest of us non-royal humans and our dogs, the monarch's pups have been some of her most loyal companions, no matter what the tabloids might throw their way.

-Below, see pictures of the queen and her canine companions through the years.
+Below, see photos of the queen and her canine companions through the years.

-When Queen Elizabeth was just seven years old (known as Princess Elizabeth then), she brought Dookie, a Pembroke Welsh corgi, home to the palace.
+When Queen Elizabeth was just 7 years old (known as Princess Elizabeth then), she brought Dookie, a Pembroke Welsh corgi, home to the palace.

 Following Dookie, the royal family welcomed Jane, another Welsh corgi.
 Jane was a part of the family until 1944.
 Princesses Elizabeth and Margaret are pictured here with Dookie and Jane at the Royal Welsh House in 1936.

 Young Princess Elizabeth was smitten with her corgis—she's pictured here with Dookie and Jane in July 1936.